matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 into Stream Order, or they may decide to display unread messages higher up the timeline if the orders do not match the order they choose for display.

-Because Stream Order may be inconsistent across federation (and, in theory, across different users on the same home server, although we expect in practice this will not happen), one user may occasionally see a different unread status for another user from what that user themselves see.
+Because Stream Order may be inconsistent across federation[^2], one user may occasionally see a different unread status for another user from what that user themselves see.
 We regard this as impossible to avoid, and expect that in most cases it will be unnoticeable, since home servers with good connectivity will normally have similar Stream Order.
 When servers have long network splits, there will be a noticeable difference at first, but once messages start flowing normally and users start reading them, the differences will disappear as new events will have higher Stream order than the older ones on both servers.

+[^2]: In theory, Stream Order could also be inconsistent across different users on the same home server, although we expect in practice this will not happen.

 ### Proposed definition of *in the same thread*